Cray-HPE/docs-csm/glossary.md

 support the [management nodes](#management-nodes), system management network, utility storage, and other support equipment.
 This cabinet serves as the primary customer access point for managing the system.

-## River Endpoint Discovery Service (REDS)

-The River Endpoint Discovery Service (REDS) manages initial discovery, configuration, and geolocation of Redfish-enabled [BMCs](#baseboard-management-controller-bmc) in air-cooled [River cabinets](#river-cabinet).
-It periodically makes Redfish requests to determine if hardware is present or missing.

 ## Rosetta ASIC